Compliance Framework

 The Compliance Policy (opens in a new window) establishes the overarching principles and commitment to action for the University to achieve compliance.
 It is also based on ISO 19600 principles, endorsed by the ARC, and is a genuine reflection of the values of the University.
 It has a strong relationship with other conduct policies, such as the University’s Code of Conduct.

 Annual compliance plans (also known a compliance business plans) intend to set out the objectives, tasks, and key performance measures of the CPU for the year.
-It essentially is the practical work plan for the CPU for the next 12 months, what it will do, why, and what success looks like.
+It essentially is the practical work plan for the CPU and/or specific operational units as it relates to legislation, operational compliance, and mitigating controls for the next 12 months, what it will do, why, and what success looks like.

 Policies, training, tools